unicode-org/message-format-wg/docs/goals.md

 1. A formal definition of the canonical data model for representing localizable _dynamic message strings_.
+    _Note: not part of the LDML45 release._

-2. A formal definition of the canonical syntax for representing the data model, with well defined rules for handling text, special characters, escape sequences, whitespace, markup, as well as parsing errors.
+3. A formal definition of the canonical syntax for representing the data model, with well defined rules for handling text, special characters, escape sequences, whitespace, markup, as well as parsing errors.

-3. A specification for a one-to-one mapping between the data model and XLIFF.
+4. A specification for a one-to-one mapping between the data model and XLIFF.
-    _Note that this deliverable is "at risk" and not expected to be part of the LDML45 release._
+    _Note: not part of the LDML45 release._

-4. A specification for resolving messages at runtime, including interpolated data types and runtime errors.
+5. A specification for resolving messages at runtime, including runtime errors.

-5. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.
+6. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.

-6. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are practical and meet requirements.
+7. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are practical and meet requirements.